How to Stop Absorbing Other People’s Energy (And Protect Your Own)

 Learning to recognize absorption as it happens — or shortly after — is the first step toward interrupting the pattern.
 Some of the most consistent signs include feeling emotionally different after specific interactions without a clear reason from your own life, experiencing a sudden shift in mood during or after being around certain people, feeling physically heavier or more tired than your activity level explains, noticing that your emotional state matches the person you were just with rather than reflecting your own circumstances, and feeling relief or lightness when you leave a particular environment or person that seems disproportionate to the situation.

-None of these signals are definitive on their own but a consistent pattern of them — particularly the sense of carrying something that does not feel like yours — is a reliable indicator that absorption is occurring regularly.
+None of these signals are definitive on their own but a consistent pattern of them — particularly the sense of carrying something that does not feel like yours — is a reliable indicator that absorption is occurring regularly, and a clear signal that it’s time to work on how to stop absorbing other people’s energy directly.
+Recognizing these signs consistently is often the missing piece in how to stop absorbing other people’s energy, since most people only notice the pattern long after it’s already taken hold.

 How to Stop Absorbing Other People’s Energy

 The goal is not to become less sensitive or to stop caring about the people around you.
 It is to develop a clearer boundary between your energy and theirs — one that allows genuine connection without merger.
-Here is how to build that boundary practically.
+If you’re wondering specifically how to stop absorbing other people’s energy without shutting people out, here is exactly how to build that boundary practically.

 Develop Awareness of Your Baseline